CHAPTER 11

 One of the privileges of carrying a cross around the world is meeting all kinds of beautiful people.
 And just as Jesus related to all people, I have tried to do that myself as I carry his cross.

 In our world today, it seems few of us desire or are able to relate to various kinds of people.
 Some seem comfortable interacting with rich people but not with the poor or homeless.
-Some like talking about sports with Arthur-images-85others who are into sports, but they’re not as comfortable talking to musicians or artists or dancers.
+Some like talking about sports with others who are into sports, but they’re not as comfortable talking to musicians or artists or dancers.

 My goal, as I serve as one of Jesus’ ambassadors to the world, is to relate to all people, to communicate with them and to share the love of God with everyone I come across.
 That means showing love to a politician even if I disagree with his or her policies.
 That means sharing coffee and conversation with someone who might be considered a terrorist.
 I want to tell you about a few of the most memorable encounters I have had with people over the years.
 Two of these situations involved world-famous people, while the other involved people you have never heard of.
 But in God’s view, all are equally valued and equally loved.